Yiu-dororong/case-study-practice-1/README.md

  $ IsManualReport_logical: logi  TRUE FALSE TRUE TRUE TRUE TRUE ...
 ```

-Considering there are many spreadsheets, it would be great to merge them together.
-Let's treat dailyActivity as the major sheet, and review what columns there are.
+Considering there are so many spreadsheets, it would be great to merge them together.
+Let's treat dailyActivity as the main sheet, and review what columns there are.
 ```
 > str(dailyActivity)
 'data.frame':	457 obs. of  15 variables: